syncfusion-content/flutter-docs/Flutter/linear-gauge/axis.md

 ![Initialize linear gauge for axis](images/getting-started/default_linear_gauge.png)

-## Customize the minimum and maximum scale values
+## Customize minimum and maximum scale values

 The [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) and [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) properties of a Linear Gauge can be used to customize the axis scale.
 In the below code snippet the axis scale is customized to have the [`minimum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/minimum.html) value of -50 to [`maximum`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/SfLinearGauge/maximum.html) value of 50.
 The scale values are displayed by the axis labels.
 Customizing these label styles are further explained in next topics.